 New to the world of wedding decorations?
-If the words gobo and chuppah sound like gibberish to you, you may want to consider brushing up on the many types of accents and embellishments.
-To save you from pulling up google every time you meet with your wedding planner, we’ve crafted a glossary of all the need-to-know terms for ceremony and reception decor.
+If the words gobo and chuppah sound like gibberish to you, you may want to consider brushing up on the many types of wedding decor accents and embellishments.
+To save you from pulling up google every time you meet with your wedding planner, we’ve crafted a glossary of all the need-to-know terms for wedding ceremony and reception decor.

 Here is your wedding decor glossary.

-- Aisle runner: A runway - usually made of fabric or rose petals - that marks where the centre aisle is.
+- Aisle runner: A runway - usually made of fabric or rose petals - that marks where the centre wedding aisle is.

-- Altar arrangements: Decorative arrangements that are placed on opposite sides of the altar.
+- Altar arrangements: Decorative arrangements that are placed on opposite sides of the wedding altar.
 They are typically made from flora and fauna.

 - Arch: A type of altar featuring straight sides and a rounded top.
 They can be made out of anything from driftwood to wine barrels.

-- Ceremony signage: Personalized signs used to give instructions to the guests.
+- Ceremony signage: Personalized wedding signs used to give instructions to the guests.
 They usually include info like where to sit and reception directions.

 - Chuppah: A canopy that Jewish ceremonies are performed underneath.
 They usually involve white drapery.